Comparing LPL Financial (LPLA) & Its Peers

-LPL Financial (NASDAQ: LPLA) is one of 23 public companies in the “Security & commodity brokers, dealers, exchanges & services” industry, but how does it weigh in compared to its peers?
-We will compare LPL Financial to similar businesses based on the strength of its dividends, institutional ownership, risk, profitability, valuation, earnings and analyst recommendations.
+LPL Financial (NASDAQ: LPLA) is one of 23 public companies in the “Security & commodity brokers, dealers, exchanges & services” industry, but how does it compare to its rivals?
+We will compare LPL Financial to similar businesses based on the strength of its earnings, dividends, profitability, valuation, analyst recommendations, risk and institutional ownership.

 Analyst Ratings

-This is a breakdown of recent recommendations for LPL Financial and its peers, as reported by MarketBeat.
+This is a summary of recent recommendations for LPL Financial and its rivals, as provided by MarketBeat.

 |Sell Ratings